 Congratulations!
 All your hard work is about to pay off.
 As long as you can nail that interview… Feeling nervous?
 Don’t be.
 Interviews are easy, as long as you prepare, and prepare well enough to leave you feeling confident.

-Here are the five steps to creating interview confidence.
+Here are the five steps to creating confidence and succeeding in your boardroom interview.

 Step 1 – Preparation

-I harp on about the P word constantly but again, this is the first and most important step.
-You wouldn’t pitch to a huge client or present to an important audience without practicing it first, right?
+I harp on about the P-word constantly but again, this is the first and most important step.
+You wouldn’t pitch to a huge client or present to an important audience without practising it first, right?
 Well, think of your interview as the same thing.
-You want to be comfortable with your speech/pitch/value proposition, memorising it enough that you don’t need notes and are still able to speak with confidence and authority.
+You want to be as comfortable with your speech/pitch/value proposition as possible.
+Memorise it enough that you don’t need notes and are still able to speak with confidence and authority.

 Preparing in advance will not only give you knowledge, but confidence as well, and these are key to a successful interview.
 Research the company, its directors, its strategy, risks, opportunities and stakeholders.
 Make sure you know who will be interviewing you.
 Learn all you can about them.
 Read reports, browse the website, even check them out on social media.
 Is there anyone you can talk to and get the inside track?